 Rules to Deal with an Angry Child

 If you are a parent of a preschooler there are enough and more times you would have had to deal with an angry child.
 Especially since this is a phase when they are exploring their individuality and sometimes not getting their way around it, anger is a normal emotion.
 This is not to say that anger is limited to preschoolers alone; it is an emotion that you deal with almost at every step of your parenting journey.
 What is important, therefore, is how you deal with it.
-That more than anything else, is what will determine whether you will have relative peace or shouting matches around the house.
+That more than anything else is what will determine whether you will have relative peace or shouting matches around the house.
 Read on for effective ways to deal with an angry child.

 Don’t give in to yelling

 Difficult as it may sound, refrain from giving in to the temptation of matching the child’s decibel levels.
 Screaming at the child or challenging him when he is angry will achieve precious little.
-Remember that if your purpose is to get the message across that he shouldn’t do things a particular way, the chances of getting that message across in his heightened state is abysmally low.
+Remember that if your purpose is to get the message across that he shouldn’t do things a particular way, the chances of getting that message across in his heightened state are abysmally low.
 Instead, remain calm and speak to the child at an opportune time when he has calmed down enough to be able to understand what you have to say.
-By staying calm, you are also passing a subliminal message to the child that crisis isn’t handled by losing your cool.
+By staying calm, you are also passing a subliminal message to the child that a crisis isn’t handled by losing your cool.
 This tip, above anything else, will come in handy in parenting an angry child.

 Offer suggestions for the child to calm down

 Instead of getting into a shouting match, make suggestions about how the child can calm himself down.
 “Maybe you can go into your room and calm yourself a bit and come out and join us when you are feeling better” can be a good way to help the child to calm down.
 What you are doing in the process is also harping on the importance of self-reflection without making timeout seem like a punishment.